 - Spot cleaning: This is the most complicated type of cleaning for cellular shades, as moisture can damage the fabric if there is more than one sheet of material making up the shades.
 To spot clean, use a mild, diluted detergent on a lukewarm washcloth or rag, and dab at the stained spot(s).
 The water shouldn’t be too hot, or it can weaken the glue used to make the shades.
 Do not rub forcefully, as this, too, can deform your shades or cause the fabric to pill.
 Make sure you test your damp rag on a small portion of the shades to avoid discoloring the shades with any dyes the rag contains.

-- Hiring the professionals at Bloomin’ Blinds!
 We professionally clean window treatments and have specialized cleaning techniques that thoroughly clean your cellular shades.
-While you may be tempted to do a DIY deep clean of your shades, you could permanently warp and deform the shape of your shades or cause other irreparable damage, not to mention it could very likely void your existing warranty.
+We do recommend care if you plan on doing a DIY deep clean of your shades.
+If done improperly, it is possible to permanently warp and deform the shape of your shades or cause other irreparable damage.
+Such damage may even void your existing warranty.

 Interested in more tips and tricks for your window treatments?
 Check out these related blogs!